-Rules created by the attacker search for email messages meeting these type of conditions:
+Rules created by the attacker search for email messages meeting these types of conditions:

-- Subject or body contains words such as "hacked" or "compromised"
+- The subject or body contains words such as "hacked" or "compromised"

 Any emails meeting the criteria are moved to Junk, RSS, or another subfolder within the user's mailbox, which are commonly off the radar of typical users yet still accessible by the attacker.